SaraKmair/NYC-Airbnb/README.md

 This dataset describes the listing activity and metrics in NYC for 2019.<br />

 Purpose of this analysis: <br />
-What can we learn about each neighbourhood and the price in each neighbourhood?
+What can we learn about each neighbourhood and the price in each neighbourhood? <br />
-What can we learn about top hosts?
+What can we learn about top hosts? <br />
-What is the most popular room_type and what can we conclude from that?
+What is the most popular room_type and what can we conclude from that? <br />

 This project was done in R  <br />